 - 1/4 teaspoon ground nutmeg

 - 1 1/2 cups sugar

 - 1/2 cup packed dark brown sugar

-- Preheat oven to 350°F. Spray 9×13-inch cake pan with non-stick spray.
-In a food processor (use the steel blade), chop the carrots very finely to about the consistency of couscous.
-Transfer to a small bowl and rinse the food processor bowl (you’ll need it again).
+- In a food processor fitted with a metal blade, pulse the carrots very finely.
+Transfer to a small bowl and rinse the food processor bowl.
+You’ll use it again.

-- In the food processor (again use the steel blade), mix the eggs and sugars until blended.
-With the machine running, slowly add the oils in a steady stream until combined.
-Scrape this mixture into the flour mixture.
-Stir with a wooden spoon or rubber spatula to combine.
-Add the carrots and the floured nuts; stir to combine.
+- In the food processor, mix the eggs and sugars until blended.
+With the machine running, slowly add the oil in a steady stream until well combined.
+Add this mixture to the flour mixture.
+Stir gently to combine.
+Fold in the carrots; stir to combine.

-- Scrape the batter into the prepared pan.
-Bake until a toothpick inserted in the center of the cake comes out clean, about 50 minutes.
-Let cool on a rack to room temperature before inverting the pan to remove the cake.
-Let cool completely before frosting.
+- Pour the batter into the prepared pan.
+Bake until a tester comes out clean, about 50 minutes.
+Let cool on a rack before frosting.

 - Once the cake is completely cool, frost the top with the cream cheese frosting and sprinkle the nuts on top of the cake.
 Refrigerate until ready to serve.

 Once you make this cake, I’d love for you to come back and give the recipe a starred rating in the comments.
 Thanks so much!